 The bill proposes a significant change to the governance of the Texas Water Development Board by requiring its members to be elected by qualified voters during general elections, rather than being appointed by the governor.
-The amendments to Section 6.052 of the Water Code reflect this shift, changing the heading to indicate "ELECTION" instead of "APPOINTMENT" and specifying that the board will consist of 16 members elected from their respective regional water planning areas.
-Additional amendments clarify eligibility criteria for board members, emphasizing that they must have experience in engineering, finance, or law/business, and outlining grounds for removal from the board.
+The amendments to Section 6.052 of the Water Code reflect this shift, changing the language from "appointment" to "election" and specifying that the board will consist of 16 members elected from their respective regional water planning areas.
+Additionally, the bill outlines eligibility criteria for board members, emphasizing that they must have experience in relevant fields such as engineering, finance, or law.

 Statutes affected: Introduced: Water Code 6.052, Water Code 6.053, Water Code 6.054, Water Code 6.056, Water Code 6.059, Water Code 6.062 (Water Code 6)